-On the day the A-level results were released, I was up at six in morning.
-I logged straight into Ucas Track, desperate to see if I had got into my dream university, but my heart dropped as I realised that I hadn't received the grades I needed for my first choice.
+On the day that A-level results were released, I was up at six in morning.
+I logged straight into Ucas Track, desperate to see if I had got into my dream university, but my heart dropped as I realised that I hadn’t received the grades I needed for my first choice.
 I was heartbroken and I panicked after realising that my insurance choice, although fine as a backstop, was not the right university for me.

 I was overjoyed.
 I went from crying my eyes out to screaming with joy, all because of clearing.
 There were a couple of administrative issues along the way; I had a few problems with Ucas, as I didn’t realise that I had to cancel my insurance place through email – once I did realise, I then managed to send the email to the wrong email address.

 A lecturer from my current course visited my school to talk to us about the university, and that inspired me to visit the open day.
 From then on, I fell in love with both the course and the university.

 Although the initial rejection was extremely stressful, I’m ecstatic at how everything turned out; I can’t believe how lucky I’ve been to get a place.
 I’m very happy on my course and have loved my first year at university.
 I’m so grateful to have been given this opportunity – I honestly don’t know what I would’ve done without clearing.

 Emily Reason is a multi-media journalism undergraduate at Bournemouth University